NCE Switch-8 and PFM Fulgurex

 The diagram describes how the relay is to be wired.

-The relay control is wired between the GND of the Switch-8 and the correspond B output of the desired turnout.
+The relay control is wired between the GND of the Switch-8 and the corresponding B output of the desired turnout.
 Doing it this way means the voltage on the coil will be either zero or positive -- the control will never be a negative voltage, which works best for the relay I was using.
 Yours may vary.

 Not shown here and not present on my quick prototype board, a flyback diode should be wired between the two relay control pins.